MLAide/docs/docs/tutorial/data-preparation.md

 Before we read or process anything we should start tracking all relevant information in ML Aide.
 In ML Aide a run is the key concept to track parameters, metrics, artifacts and models.
 All runs belong to one or more experiments.

-Currently experiments has be create from the [Experiments View](http://localhost:8880/projects/usa-housing/experiments).
-Click on `Add Experiment` and enter `Linear Regression` as experiment name.
-Leave the tags empty and the remain the status unchanged.
-Close the dialog clicking `Create`.
-Now you can see a experiment in the UI.

-Next we will switch back to our Python code and create a run for the data preparation.

 ```python
 run_data_preparation = mlaide_client.start_new_run(experiment_key='linear-regression', run_name='data preparation')
 ```

-Now we can read and process this file.
+Now we can read and process the dataset.
 Also we are able to register the dataset as an artifact in ML Aide.
-This brings the advantage that we are able to reproduce following steps - even if the dataset is lost, deleted or modified.
+This brings the advantage that we are able to reproduce the following steps - even if the dataset is lost, deleted or modified.
 The artifact can be used in other runs as an input.
 This helps to track down the lineage of a machine learning model to its source.
 At the end don't forget to mark the run as completed.